Andrettin/Wyrmsun/readme.txt

 - The minimum damage in a unit's damage display now shows the minimum possible damage before armor would be applied.
 - Reduced the length of the Dwarven Scout's description.
 - Added Yale critter (unit graphics by b_o).
+- Fauna now fights back when attacked.
+- Wyrms will now predate on organic units (including other fauna).

 * Upgrades
 - Added Masonry upgrade (increases building HP and armor, and allows upgrade to guard towers) for the Dwarves, Goblins and Teutons (graphics by Leo).